 - What problems are you looking to solve or minimize with some HR help?

-“It comes down to the comfort level of the business owner and whether they’re okay with the co-employment model,” Derek says.
+“It comes down to the comfort level of the business owner and whether they’re okay with the co-employment model,” says Bettencourt.
 “Some businesses really don’t want a PEO coming in and implementing their own handbooks and HR language.
-It might not make sense, from both a budget and culture perspective.”
+It might not make sense from a budget and culture perspective.”

 But what if you’re already on a PEO?
-“There’s no magical answer for when a company has outgrown it,” advises Derek.
+“There’s no magical answer for when a company has outgrown it,” he advises.
 However, it may be time to rethink your PEO relationship when you’re craving more input into your policies, people processes, and culture.
-And of course, if you don’t want to pay for a bunch of services and features you’re not using.

-The key?
 Take your time, and shop around.
-Talk to other businesses like yours, and see what small business HR services they recommend for a company of your size.
-And before you know it, you’ll find a fix to those gnarly HR growing pains.
+Talk to other small business owners with companies similar to your own, and see what HR functions and services they recommend.
+And before you know it, you’ll find the right fix to ease your HR growing pains.